Last Updated on February 28, 2022 by Anne-Sophie Reinhardt

 This program aids low-income families who reside in Rural Rental Housing (RRH) or Farm Labor Housing (FLH) by reducing the amount of rent they have to pay.

-Homelessness Assistance Programs distribute funds among states, local governments, and non-profit organisations that serve to alleviate the plight of homeless families and individuals across the U.S. In short, some of these programs include the Continuum of Care (COC) Program, the Emergency Solutions Grants Program, and Housing Opportunities for Persons with AIDS (HOPWA).
+Homelessness Assistance Programs distribute funds among states, local governments, and non-profit organizations that serve to alleviate the plight of homeless families and individuals across the U.S. In short, some of these programs include the Continuum of Care (COC) Program, the Emergency Solutions Grants Program, and Housing Opportunities for Persons with AIDS (HOPWA).

 LIHEAP provides federal financial assistance to low-income households by covering a portion of their home energy costs.
 It will also help to pay for some of the expenses incurred for minor energy-related home repairs.
 In addition, LIHEAP offers emergency assistance to households experiencing an energy crisis resulting from unsafe heating and cooling practices.